codeztech-atique/nodejs-shortener/README.md

 # nodejs-shortener
 This repo is all about url shortener with nodejs and mongodb

-**URL Shortener Problem**

-If you aree having any url - https://youtube.com/c/codeztech Your output has to be  - https://cdpt.in/Mjg5ODAz

 **Evaluation:** <br />
 • • Database design/ Data Structure. <br />
 • • API structure with appropriate standards. <br />